justintv/Twitch-API/Ingests-Resource.md

 # Ingests

-## Get the list of Ingest points for Twitch.
+## Get the list of Ingest points for twitch.

 These are RTMP Ingest points.
+By directing an rtmp stream with your stream key as the final parameter to the URL, you will broadcast your content live on twitch.

 `GET /ingests/`